oezguerisbert/aoc-2022/README.md

 - Practice, practice, practice.
 The more you practice using Rust, the better you will become at solving problems and expressing your ideas in the language.
 Solving the Advent of Code puzzles is a great way to build your skills and become proficient in Rust.

 Good luck with your learning journey!

+*PS: this README has been created by ChatGPT*